 In early 2013, she won the Latin American Professional championships at the Ironman 70.3 distance in Panama, distancing the field with a smoking-fast bike split.
-She finished 2013 ranked 2nd in the official Ironman 70.3 World Ranking.
+She finished the 2013 season ranked 2nd in the official Ironman 70.3 World Ranking.
 In 2014 things did not slow down one bit – Heather won Ironman Coeur D'Alene, Ironman 70.3 Monterrey, Ironman 70.3 Oceanside, Ironman 70.3 Eagleman, came third at the US Pro Championships at Ironman 70.3 St. George.

 Now, in 2015, Heather has captured the title of Ironman 70.3 North American Champion by winning in St. George, Utah.
 The race is notorious for being one of the most difficult 70.3 distance races in the world and attracting a incredible field of competitors including the reigning Ironman World Champion.
 The win marks a breakthrough for Heather and makes her one-to-watch for the remainder of the 2015 season.

 "I'd say I'm extremely happy with my life at the moment," says Heather.
 "Looking back at the path we took to get to this point, so many little things needed to fall into place.
 Yes, on one hand we made it happen and made the right choices, but there were many little chance events that could have changed so much.
 We are so lucky to actually be living our dream."